Evolution of schizophrenia: Balancing Selection and Positive Selection Hypothesis

 Positive selection is another mechanism that has allowed for the selection of genes contributing to the presence of schizophrenia.
 Positive selection is a mechanism of natural selection in which beneficial traits are selected for and become prevalent over time in a population.
 In a study conducted using phylogeny-based maximum-likelihood (PAML), a method that was used to test for positive selection, significant evidence of positive selection was found in the genes associated with schizophrenia.
 An example of a beneficial trait that has been selected for through positive selection is creativity.
 Three allelic variants of creativity genes that are also associated with schizophrenia include SLC6A4, TPH1 and DRD2.
 The high inheritance of creative and cognitive characteristics by these allelic variants in individuals expressing schizophrenia confirms evidence of positive selection within some schizophrenia genes.
 Additional studies conducted using SNP analysis on the SLC39A8 gene, a gene associated with schizophrenia, found that the T-allele on the gene was associated with reduced blood pressure and a decreased risk of hypertension.
 These beneficial traits associated with schizophrenia genes provide an explanation for selection of these genes in human development.
 While promising evidence persists, additional evidence claims that the effect of positive selection may not play a significant role in the presence of schizophrenia.
 Studies conducted through the use of FST and methods based on sample frequency spectrum (SFS) failed to find convincing signals of positive selection on the CGC-type of the ST8SIA2 gene, another gene associated with schizophrenia.

+A 2013 systematic review and meta-analysis found that the siblings of schizophrenics had a slightly lower fertility rate than the general population while parents of schizophrenics had a fertility rate roughly similar, leading the researchers to conclude that a compensatory fitness advantage in siblings and parents cannot explain the maintenance of schizophrenia in the human population.